Aloshi/EmulationStation/THEMES.md

 `<gameImagePos>` - two values for the position of the game art, in the form of `[x] [y]`, as a percentage.
 Default is `$infoWidth/2 $headerHeight`.

-`<gameImageDim>' - two values for the dimensions of the game art, in the form of `[width] [height]`, as a percentage of the screen.
-Default is `0 0` (not resized).
+`<gameImageDim>` - two values for the dimensions of the game art, in the form of `[width] [height]`, as a percentage of the screen.
+Default is `$infoWidth/2 0` (width fits within the info column).
 The image will only be resized if at least one axis is nonzero *and* exceeded by the image's size.
 You should always leave at least one axis as zero to preserve the aspect ratio.

 `<gameImageOrigin>` two values for the origin of the game art, in the form of `[x] [y]`, as a percentage.
-Default is `0.5 0`.
+Default is `0.5 0` (top-center of the image).